 China: China already leads the world in installed green energy capacity.
 According to estimates, by 2020, China had 895 Gigawatt of renewable energy capacity.
 The stated goal, announced by President Xi Jinping, is to convert China into a net-zero emitter by 2060.
 Recent reports suggest that the country is aggressively moving to achieve this target.
 It added 72 gigawatts of wind-power capacity last year, nearly triple the amount added in 2019.
 New solar-power installations went up 60% in 2020.
 By 2030, one-fifth of the country’s electricity consumption is forecasted to come from non-fossil fuel sources.

 European Union (EU): In December 2018, the EU’s revised Renewable Energy Directive came into force.
 This establishes a new binding renewable energy target for the EU for 2030 of at least 32% of final energy consumption.
 The EU is also committed to meeting a net-zero emissions target by 2050.

-Massive global investments in renewables technology like improvement in the efficiency of PV module in case of solar; balance of plant cost reduction; wind turbine technology improvement mainly large rotor diameters and higher hub-heights have resulted in a substantial reduction in the cost of green energy.
-While energy costs for wind power have dropped between 30-40%, the cost of Concentrating Solar Power (CSP) has come down by 47%.
+Massive global investments in renewables technology like improvement in the efficiency of PV modules in the case of solar; balance of plant cost reduction; wind turbine technology improvement, mainly large rotor diameters and higher hub-heights, have resulted in a substantial decrease in the cost of green energy.
+While energy costs for wind power have dropped 30-40%, the cost of Concentrating Solar Power (CSP) has come down by 47%.

 The most dramatic reduction has been in the cost of Solar Photo Voltaic (SPV) power, which has dropped by 82%.
 It is estimated that USD one million invested in SPV would have generated 213kW of power in 2010.
 A decade down the line, the same investment is likely to give an output of 1005 kW – almost five times higher.